skovy/graphql-blog-client/README.md

 # GraphQL Blog Client

 This repository is a React Apollo client for a GraphQL blog.
 It does not contain the API necessary.
-It consumes and presents the data from [`graphql-blog-api`](https://github.com/Skovy/graphql-blog-api).
+It consumes and presents the data from an API identical to [`graphql-blog-api`](https://github.com/Skovy/graphql-blog-api).

 ## Technologies